 The Emperor’s Redemption, Overlord Class Battlecruiser, The main base of operations for the Redeemed Chapter of Space Marines, in high orbit above the planet Omera Secundus.

 Ashriel picked up his tray of daily nutrients and walked into the Mess Hall proper in time to hear Brother Samal say;

 “.. and then he said: but the Bolter was holstered…”

 A hearty round of laughter followed brother Samal’s punchline, with Samal himself laughing the hardest.

 Ashriel took his customary place at the Champion’s seat of the long table and said his prayer, asking the Emperor for strength before taking a bite of the tasteless nutrient.
 Out of all of the hardships he had endured since returning to the Emperor’s Light, eating this slop was among the hardest.
 Ashriel longed for a bowl of hot steaming… anything really, anything was preferable to this slop.
 He took a bite of the nutrient and immediately heard another yet louder, round of laughter.

 The timing was suspicious.

-Ashriel turned to look at his battle brothers and scowled when he saw every head turned his way, laughing.
+Ashriel turned to look at his battle brothers and scowled when he saw laughing and smiling faces turned his way.